ironeternal/ironeternal.github.io/warband.md

 ### Exploration

 Each room in the dungeon is represented by a playing card, each turn the party as a whole may interact with something in the room, move to another room, do combat, or open a door revealing a new room.
+If you don't have playing cards you can just draw the dungeoon as a series of boxes connected by lines on a piece of paper.
 Every turn there is a 1 in 6 chance that a wandering monster will stumble into a room that the party has revealed.

 New rooms have:
 - 1 in 4 chance of having a monster inside them